• Skip to primary navigation

 Continue to whisk until the sauce thickens – about 2 minutes.

-Add in the smoked cheddar and jack cheese, stir until cheese has melted into the sauce.
+Add in the smoked cheddar and jack cheese, and stir until the cheese has melted into the sauce.

 Stir in cooked pasta and cooked bacon.